Generalized Quantum Geometric Tensor in a Non-Hermitian Exciton-Polariton System: Measuring Non-Hermitian Quantum Geometric Tensor

 \subsection{Right-right Quantum Geometric Tensor}

 The pseudospins components of a photonic or exciton-polariton system can be measured from the polarization of light, i.e. from the Stokes vector.
-Its components can be derived from the right eigenstates as follows:
+In exciton-polariton systems, we only have access to the polarization of the right eigenstates which corresponds to the Stokes vectors as follows:

+where $j=\{x,y,z\}$.
 As discussed in Section 2, this definition coincides with how pseudospins are usually measured in exciton-polariton systems using the intensities of different polarizations~\cite{bleu2018}.
 It also gives real-valued pseudospins which have been experimentally measured \cite{gianfrate2020,su2021,liao2021}.
-Moreover, it matches the non-orthogonality of the eigenstates or the non-antipodal behaviour of the pseudospins in the Bloch sphere~\cite{su2021}.
+Moreover, it matches the non-antipodal behaviour of the pseudospins on the Bloch sphere, which reflects the non-orthogonality of the eigenstates~\cite{su2021}.